 For centuries, lamb has been the traditional meat of Easter and springtime.
 This was largely due to the seasonal nature of the meat, with good lamb only being available in the spring.
-Now, good lamb is available year round, so whether you are looking for a traditional Easter dish or a great festival meal, consider a flame roasted leg of lamb.
-There is a great deal of versatility in this cut, but for me, it can only be prepared one way, on a spit over a fire.
-Slow roasted on a rotisserie grill keeps the lamb tender and moist while adding so many flavors.
+Today, top-quality lamb is available year-round.
+Whether you are looking for a traditional Easter dish or a great festival meal, consider a flame-roasted leg of lamb.
+There is a great deal of versatility in this cut, but it is special when grilled on a spit over a fire.
+Slow roasting on a rotisserie grill keeps the lamb tender and moist while adding so many flavors.

 You can purchase a leg of lamb either boneless or bone-in.
 A boneless leg is sold either butterflied or rolled and tied.
 The butterflied leg is great for grilling without a rotisserie.
-This cut has a more even thickness and will cook more evenly.
-Bone-in or rolled and tied, really need to be grilled on a rotisserie to get the necessary evenness and also helps to avoid drying out the meat.
+This cut has a consistent thickness and will cook more evenly.
+Whether bone-in or rolled and tied, you will want to use a rotisserie to grill the leg of lamb to get the necessary evenness and also helps to avoid drying out the meat.

 To grill a great leg of lamb, start with a marinade.
 Since lamb already has a strong flavor, choose a marinade that has plenty of flavors.
 Lemon, garlic, and herbs like rosemary and cilantro are good flavors to work with.
 The marinade should also contain enough vinegar to help carry the flavors deep into the meat.
-For a boneless leg plan on marinating the meat for about 4 to 6 hours, for a bone-in leg try marinating overnight.
+For a boneless leg, plan on marinating the meat for about four to six hours, for a bone-in leg try marinating overnight.
 Let the leg sit at room temperature for 30 to 45 minutes before you put it on the grill.

-Start by grilling the leg over a medium-high, direct heat in order to sear the surface.
+Start by grilling the leg over medium-high, direct heat to sear the surface.
 This will give the meat a crusty surface and add texture.
-If you are not using a rotisserie, turn every 5 minutes to sear the surface evenly.
+If you are not using a rotisserie, turn it every five minutes to sear the surface evenly.
 On the rotisserie, you won't have to worry about this.
-Either way grill over direct heat for about 15 minutes, then move to indirect grilling and cut the temperature down to medium.
+Either way, grill over direct heat for about 15 minutes.
 Watch for flare-ups during the direct grilling phase.
-The leg of lamb will need about 20 minutes per pound to cook so plan accordingly.
+Then move to indirect grilling and cut the temperature down to medium.